Green River Trail

 Location: This project would extend the existing Green River Trail north from Cecil Moses Park in Tukwila, along W Marginal Place S to the Seattle City Limits near South Park, thus completing an important regional trail link.

-Construction update: This project is in the planning phase.
+Construction update: This project is in the preliminary design phase.

 Neighborhood Meeting Summaries: